sujingxia/DROID/readme.txt

-Git is a version control system.
-Git is free software.

-update1

-update2

-update 3

-git track changes

-git track status2
+this is my first git